PSC-PublicHealth/pFRED/doc/FRED_UserGuide_20120127.rst

  Following (Cooley at al, 2011), we assumed that each pair of agents within a household make contact each day with a specified probability.
  This probability is tunes as part of the calibration step to achieve the 30-70 target distribution.
-The rersulting contact probability for Allegheny County is:
+The resulting contact probability for Allegheny County is:

 ``household_contacts[0] = 0.19``